Multiplier Spectra and the Moduli Space of Degree 3 Morphisms on P1: Results

 \section{Results}

 In Section \ref{sect_polynomials} we examine the locus of polynomial maps in $M_d$.
 A \emph{polynomial map} is a map with a totally ramified fixed point.
 We denote $\tilde{\tau}_{d,n}$ as the restriction of $\tau_{d,n}$ to the space of polynomial maps of degree $d$.

-We show \begin{thm} Except for possibly finitely many fibers, the map $\tilde{\tau}_{d,1}$ is finite-to-one. \end{thm} For $d=2$, $3$, $4$, and $5$ we compute that there are no exceptional fibers and for $d=2$ and $3$ the correspondence is $1$-to-$1$, for $d=4$ the correspondence is $2$-to-$1$, and for $d=5$ the correspondence is $6$-to-$1$.
-Furthermore, we show that $\tilde{\tau}_{d,n}$ is one-to-one for $d=2$, $3$, $4$, and $5$, when considering the $2$-multiplier spectra.
-That is $\deg(\tilde{\tau_d})=1$ for $d=2$, $3$, $4$, and $5$. \begin{thm} The maps $\tilde{\tau}_{4,2}$ and $\tilde{\tau}_{5,2}$ are one-to-one. \end{thm}
+\begin{thm} The maps $\tilde{\tau}_{k,2}$ for $k \in \{2,3,4,5\}$ are one-to-one. \end{thm} For $k=2$ and $3$ this was already known, since $\tilde{\tau}_{k,1}$ is one-to-one for $k=2$ and $3$.
+However, $\tilde{\tau}_{k,1}$ is not one-to-one for $k >2$.
+In particular its degree $(k-2)!$ \cite{Fujimura}.
+Our methods work in theory for any $k$, but $k=5$ is the current feasible computational limit.
+We conjecture the general behavior. \begin{conj} McMullen's mulitplier map is one-to-one when restricted to polynomials using the $1\sst$ and $2\nnd$ multiplier spectra. \end{conj}

 In Section \ref{sect_degree3} we consider rational maps and examine $M_3$.
-Our main result is computing the degree of the correspondence $\tau_{3,2}$ (the number of isospectral maps up to conjugation equivalence) using groebner bases. \begin{thm} The value $\deg(\tau_{3,2}) = 12$. \end{thm} While this value represents an upper bound on $\deg(\tau_3)$ it is not necessarily equal to $\deg(\tau_3)$.
-See Example \ref{exmp_poly} for an example where additional multiplier information cases the degree to decrease.
+Our main result is computing the degree of the correspondence $\tau_{3,2}$ (the number of isospectral maps up to conjugation equivalence) using Groebner bases. \begin{thm} The value $\deg(\tau_{3,2}) = 12$. \end{thm} While this value represents an upper bound on $\deg(\tau_3)$ it is not necessarily equal to $\deg(\tau_3)$.
+See Example \ref{exmp_poly} for an example where additional multiplier information causes the degree to decrease.
 While our methods theoretically would allow us to compute $\deg(\tau_3)$, the computations with additional multiplier information did not finish.

 An interesting open question is to determine what information uniquely specifies a class in $M_d$.
 Towards this end, in Section \ref{sec_mult_fixed} we restrict to the case of a generic map, where generic is the open dense subset of $M_d$ of maps with distinct fixed points. \begin{thm} If $\phi$ has distinct fixed points, then the following correspondence is one-to-one: